Tools, Tips and Hacks to Take Team Collaboration to a Whole New Level

 If you’re part of a team working on creative projects, Evernote’s shared notebooks make sharing ideas considerably easier.
 However, if you need to collaborate in real-time, you’ll need a complementary tool such as Slack or Skype.

-Companies handling project research can use the system to collect and store documents, links, multimedia, etc. You can even search for keywords inside PDF and Word documents without specifically opening them.
+Companies handling project research can use the system to collect and store documents, links, multimedia, etc. You can even search for keywords in PDF and Word documents without specifically opening them.

 Tip: Use Evernote’s presentation mode to create idea boards and share them during the meetings.